 Because of logistical, regulatory, and quality considerations, exporting some petroleum is the most economical way to meet the market's needs.
 For example, refiners in the U.S. Gulf Coast region frequently find that it makes economic sense to export some of their gasoline to Mexico rather than shipping it to the U.S. East Coast because lower cost gasoline imports from Europe may be available to the East Coast.

-Petroleum liquids include hydrocarbon gas liquids (HGL).
-HGL exports, mainly propane, have increased substantially since 2008, and in 2020 represented about 25% of total gross petroleum exports.
+Petroleum liquids include hydrocarbon gas liquids (HGLs).
+HGLs exports, mainly propane, have increased substantially since 2008, and in 2021, HGLs represented about 27% of total U.S. gross petroleum exports.

-- The top five destinations of U.S. total petroleum exports (including crude oil) by share of total petroleum exports in 2020 were
+- The top five destinations of U.S. total petroleum exports (including crude oil) by percentage share of U.S. total petroleum exports in 2021 were:

-- The top five destinations of U.S. crude oil exports by share of total oil exports in 2020 were
+- The top five destinations of U.S. crude oil exports by percentage share of U.S. total crude oil exports in 2021 were:

 Does the U.S. Energy Information Administration (EIA) know which companies purchase imported crude oil or gasoline?

 Although EIA cannot identify which companies sell imported gasoline or gasoline refined from imported oil, it does publish data on the companies that import petroleum into the United States.
 However, the fact that a company imports crude oil does not mean that those imports will be used to produce the gasoline sold to motorists as that company's brand of gasoline.
 Gasoline from different refineries and import terminals is often combined for shipment by pipeline.
 Different companies owning service stations in the same area may be purchasing gasoline at the same bulk terminal, which may or may not include imported gasoline or gasoline refined from imported oil.